CMB Admissions

 Prospective students are selected by the program Admissions Committee and will receive an invite to interview with faculty and current students utilizing a virtual online process.

-For planning purposes recruitment dates are by invite only and will be held in January and February 2023, specific dates and times to be announced.
+For planning purposes recruitment dates are by invite only are TBD.